Vasectomy in Plano and McKinney, TX

 Generally, discomfort is usually less with the no-scalpel technique, because there is less injury to the tissues.
 We also recommend using ice packs on the scrotum for 24 – 48 hours afterwards to minimize pain and swelling.

 Over 10 studies have evaluated more than 20,000 men who have had vasectomies, documenting their progress for up to 25 years after the procedure.
 The data indicates that men having a vasectomy are no more likely to develop cancer, heart disease, or other health problems.
 In 1993, a panel assembled by the National Institutes of Health, the Association for Voluntary Surgical Contraception (AVSC International), and the National Cancer Institute reaffirmed the conclusion of most medical experts, that vasectomy is a safe and effective means of permanent birth control.

 Can a Vasectomy be Reversed?

 An estimated 2% to 6% of men undergoing vasectomy may request a reversal at a later date.
 In many cases, the cut ends of the vas deferens can be surgically reattached.
 However, this operation, a does not guarantee a return to fertility.
 Vasectomy reversal appears to be more successful if performed within 10 years of the vasectomy.
 Vasectomy should therefore be considered a permanent procedure.

-In most cases, insurance covers the procedure.
+In most cases, insurance covers a vasectomy.
 We have specialized staff that can help you learn the exact costs prior to your planned vasectomy.
 We also have competitive cash pay pricing if needed.